32 ideas on solo trips for women recommended by female pros

-A big part of the reason is that everything is so well organised.
+A big part of the reason is that everything is so well organized.
 Public transport operates with Japanese-like efficiency, and signposted streets make it easy to navigate on foot.

 At night, Taipei comes to life—especially around the lively Ximending Pedestrian Area (often nicknamed the ‘Shibuya of Taipei’ for its neon lights and thronging crowds).
-Taipei’s world famous night food markets are dotted throughout the city and the perfect option if you’re not fussed on dining at restaurants alone.
+Taipei’s world-famous night food markets are dotted throughout the city and the perfect option if you’re not fussed about dining at restaurants alone.

 English is widely spoken in Taipei and free public WIFI is ubiquitous, so even if you do get disoriented, it’s easy to get online and find your way—that’s if a local doesn’t approach you to offer directions first.

 Recommended by Danielle of Live in 10 Countries